LLNL/PYB11Generator/docs/intro.rst

 * In general special variables and commands to PYB11Generator use the prefix ``PYB11`` such as ``PYB11preamble`` in this example.
 * Note also that ordinary Python doc strings (both for the module and function) are picked up from ``simple_example.py`` and propagated to the pybind11 bindings.

-This example demonstrates the steps necessary to create a usable python module using PYB11Generator:
+This example demonstrates the steps necessary to create a usable Python module using PYB11Generator:

 #.
-Create a python file describing the desired interface using ordinary python syntax, based on the C++ methods and classes to be bound.
+Create a Python file describing the desired interface using ordinary Python syntax, based on the C++ methods and classes to be bound.
 #.
-Run a python line like above to generate the pybind11 C++ code from this python input.
+Run a Python line like above to generate the pybind11 C++ code from this Python input.
 #.
-Compile the resulting pybind11 C++ code to create the python shared module.
+Compile the resulting pybind11 C++ code to create the Python shared module.

-In the following sections we describe the nuances of creating the PYB11 python input files in much more detail; we will not show the compilation examples beyond this point since it is no different than using pybind11 directly, and the above example pretty much covers it.
+In the following sections we describe the nuances of creating the PYB11 Python input files in much more detail; we will not show the compilation examples beyond this point since it is no different than using pybind11 directly, and the above example pretty much covers it.